Alex Garfin

-Alexander Garfin is an American actor.
+Alexander Garfin (born September 23, 2003) is an American actor and activist.
 He voiced the character Linus in the 2015 animated comedy film The Peanuts Movie, and for his performance he received a 43rd Annie Awards nomination for Outstanding Achievement for Voice Acting in a Feature Production, and won the 2016 Young Entertainer Award - Best Young Ensemble Cast - Voice Over.
 In 2021, Garfin landed his breakthrough role as Jordan Kent, a son of Superman and Lois Lane, in the superhero drama television series Superman & Lois until 2024; for his performance, he was nominated for a Saturn Award for Best Performance by a Younger Actor in a Television Series in 2022.

+Garfin serves as the Head of Youth and Board Secretary of the UN ECOSOC NGO World Information Transfer at UN Headquarters.

 Early life

-Garfin was born and raised in Manhattan, in New York City, to Jeffrey Garfin and Karin Carnaroli Garfin.
+Garfin was born on September 23, 2003, and raised in Manhattan, in New York City, to Jeffrey Garfin and Karin Carnaroli Garfin.
 He has a brother, Max Garfin, who is also an actor.
+His father is Jewish and his mother is Italian.

 Garfin attended Fiorello H. LaGuardia High School of Music & Art and Performing Arts in Manhattan in New York City.
+He graduated in 2021.

 Career

 Early years

-In 2011 at six years old he acted in the police procedural crime drama television series Law & Order: Special Victims Unit; he has appeared in two episodes of the show.
+Garfin began his acting career at 3 years old by appearing in a string of Nickelodeon videos.
+In 2010, at five years old he played an uncredited role as the "Youngest Chenkov" in the action film Salt, starring Angelina Jolie.
+For the part, he had his hair and eyebrows dyed blonde.
+In 2011 he acted in the police procedural crime drama television series Law & Order: Special Victims Unit; he has appeared in two episodes of the show.

 He voiced the character Linus in the 2015 animated comedy film The Peanuts Movie, a big screen adaptation of the comic strip Peanuts.
 For his performance, in 2015 Garfin received a 43rd Annie Awards nomination for Outstanding Achievement for Voice Acting in a Feature Production.
 Garfin won the 2016 Young Entertainer Award - Best Young Ensemble Cast - Voice Over, with the cast of the Peanuts movie.

 Garfin has worked in the animated television series Whisker Haven Tales with the Palace Pets.

 Garfin acted in his Off-Broadway debut in the play Fear at the Lucille Lortel Theatre in 2019, alongside Enrico Colantoni and directed by Tea Alagic, playing the role of the captive boy Jamie.
 Writing for The New York Times, journalist Elisabeth Vincentelli described Garfin as "quite convincing as a hard-to-parse teenager trying to talk his way into escape."